 Usually, mortgage default insurance premiums range between 0.5% and 2.75% of the principal plus applicable fees.
 If your down payment is less than 20% of the purchase price of your home, you must pay a one-time insurance premium.
 This can be added to your mortgage, however, the HST on the insurance premium has to be paid on closing.
 For details click here.

-Title insurance is optional and covers problems that may arise due to encroachment issues (for example, a structure on your property is actually
+Title insurance is optional in theory only.
+Most lawyers will insist on it and it covers problems that may arise due to encroachment issues (for example, a structure on your property is actually

 part of your neighbour’s property and needs to be removed), existing liens against the property’s title, title fraud, non-discharged mortgages and other issues relating to the property’s previous owners.